 In the early 1960s, the firm relocated to the Central Building on 3rd Avenue between Columbia and Marion.
 In 1977, Fredric D. Reed became a partner and the firm was re-named as Hennings, Maltman, Weber & Reed.
 In 1980, the firm again relocated to the Norton Building on 2nd Avenue between Marion and Columbia, which remains our present day home.

-The next members to join the firm, in order, were Douglass A. North, Douglas W. Ahrens, Michael C. Malnati, Linda Lau, Michael J. Longyear, Christina L. Corwin, John R. Vaughey, Jason W. Burnett, Shane L. Yelish, and Elizabeth A. Hanley.
+The next members to join the firm, in order, were Douglass A. North, Douglas W. Ahrens, Michael C. Malnati, Linda Lau, Michael J. Longyear, Christina L. Corwin, Jason W. Burnett, Shane L. Yelish, Elizabeth A. Hanley, Noah K. Williams and Carla Calogero.
 Two former members have become judges: Douglass A. North, with King County Superior Court; and Linda Lau, who previously served on the King County Superior Court and is now with the Washington State Court of Appeals, Division 1.

 In 2001, the firm changed to its present name of Reed Longyear Malnati & Ahrens, PLLC.